We purchased the large (10kg) Safefill Refillable Gas Bottle, which holds 19.5L of LPG and are delighted with it!

 - Is it Easy to Find Refilling Stations? – We tour full time and have travelled extensively throughout Europe for the last two years.
 We have rarely had a problem either finding LPG or refilling in the countries that we have visited.
 As we plan to go further afield, however, is worth noting that LPG is not available in some countries, such as the Stans and North Africa.

 - Europe – To find petrol stations throughout Europe which supply LPG, see My LPG EU.
+The site is kept up to date by users and lists refillable cylinder-friendly sites across Europe.

 - Worldwide – LPGStations shows the number of LPG stations in each country and allows you to plan your LPG route.